Best MMORPG 2016

 These are the best MMORPGs that you can play on your browser.
 You won’t need to download and install a game client for these games.

-Players will never get bored since the game world is quite large, with tons of quests, dungeons, boss monsters, PvP arenas, and mini-games.
-This is the best choice for those who want to play a the most popular new browser MMORPG.
+Players will never get bored since the game world is quite large, with tons of quests, events, dungeons, boss monsters, and PvP modes.
+This is the best choice for those who want to play the most popular browser MMORPGs around since has over 30 million registered users.

 Best Buy to Play MMORPG 2016